-2.3.2.3 The implementation of the WSIS multistakeholder principles is under discussion.
+2.3.2.3 The implementation of the action lines established by the WSIS outcome documents is under review by a variety of agencies within the United Nations system.
 The issues raised in the Plenipotentiary Resolutions reflect the delicate interplay between the roles and responsibilities of different stakeholders in the management of the Internet

 The principle of multistakeholder governance of the Internet is broadly recognized.
+However, implementation is quite diverse and varies by organization, by country, and othe scenarios and often based upon the issues in question.
 Discussions on Internet governance have been carried out from both a narrow and broad perspective.
-The narrow perspective focuses on Internet architecture and infrastructure (DNS, IP numbers, and root servers) – fields in which organizations such as the Internet Corporation for Assigned Names and Numbers (ICANN), the Regional Internet Registries (RIRs) play a significant role, with many stakeholders therein.
+The narrow perspective focuses on Internet architecture and communications infrastructure (DNS, IP numbers, and root servers) – fields in which organizations such as the Internet Corporation for Assigned Names and Numbers (ICANN), the Regional Internet Registries (RIRs) play a significant role, with many stakeholders therein.
 A broader perspective on Internet governance goes beyond infrastructural points and address other legal, economic, developmental, and socio-cultural issues, such as the approach adopted by the WSIS [source: Brazil].

-The WSIS outcome documents and ITU Plenipotentiary Resolutions, as well as many national and regional initiatives, have endorsed the WSIS multistakeholder model for the management of the Internet that includes governments, private sector, international and intergovernmental organizations, civil society and academia.
+The WSIS outcome documents and ITU Plenipotentiary Resolutions, as well as many national and regional initiatives, have endorsed the multistakeholder model for the management of the Internet that includes governments, private sector, technical community, civil society and academia.

 A divergence in opinion is observed in the implementation of the WSIS multistakeholder model in the current Internet governance ecosystem:

-One view is that the current governance of the Internet is sufficiently multistakeholder and inclusive in terms of involvement of all stakeholder groups [sources: Cisco, UK, U.S.A., ISOC].
-Those holding this view state that the current organizations, systems and processes havesuccessfully met the needs of its stakeholders through “industry-led, bottom-up, voluntary, decentralized and consensus-based” processes.
+One view is that the current governance of the Internet is appropriately multistakeholder and designed to be inclusive in terms of involvement of all stakeholder groups [sources: Cisco, UK, U.S.A., ISOC].
+Those holding this view state that the current organizations, systems and processes [] successfully meet the needs of its stakeholders through “industry-led, bottom-up, voluntary, decentralized and consensus-based” processes.
 The current model has been cited has being “flexible, transparent and accountable”, “enabling a stable, open and innovative network of networks, the Internet today” [source: UK].
 These characteristics are credited with helping maximize flexibility and innovation and are cited as one reason why the Internet has been able to evolve and grow so quickly, both as a technological platform and as a means of expanding the free flow of commerce and ideas.
+Although all of the existing multistakeholder entities involved in Internet governance are open to participation by governments, there is an explicit recognition in ICANN’s Bylaws of the important role of governments in providing public policy advice to the ICANN Board and community through the Governmental Advisory Committee (GAC).

 Another view is that further evolution is needed to keep pace with the spread of the Internet around the world, how the Internet is used today and that the various players need to work together to ensure its ongoing evolution [sources: Saudi Arabia and Sudan, Algeria].
 Those holding this view state that, with regards to international Internet-related public policy, the role of one stakeholder – Governments – has not been allowed to evolve according to WSIS principles.
 They consider this to be one reason for ongoing challenges in dealing with various issues (e.g., exploitation of children, security, cyber-crime and spam, etc).
-Those with this view identify and raise issues associated with the flexibility, transparency and accountability of the current management structure and issues concerning, for example, the adequacy of the role of governments in ICANN through bodies such as the GAC (see Section 2.3.6).
+Those with this view identify and raise issues associated with the flexibility, transparency and accountability of the current management structure and issues concerning, for example, the adequacy of the role of governments in ICANN through bodies such as the Governmental Advisory Committee (GAC) (see Section 2.3.6).